sswam/allemande/doc/README-barbarella.md

 - Callam, Ally's male counterpart, configured to talk like a pirate.
 - Dav, OpenAI's ChatGPT 3.5, with a default context of twenty messages.
 - Emmy, OpenAI's GPT-4, with a default context of ten messages.
-- Claud, Claude from Anthropic, with a default context of fifty messages.
+- Claude from Anthropic, with a default context of fifty messages.
 - Clia, Claude Instant from Anthropic, with a default context of one hundred messages.
 - Flashi, Google Gemini 2.0 Flash.